The Power of Greedy for Online Minimum Cost Matching on the Line: Introduction

-In the fully random model, we consider the hybrid algorithm $\H_\A^m$ where $\A$ is the hierarchical greedy algorithm from \cite{Kanoria21}, which is known to be constant competitive in this model.
-We use 1) the hybrid lemma applied to this hybrid algorithm and 2) a bound on hierarchical greedy's cost for matching the $m^{th}$ request to show that the difference $\mathbb{E}[cost(\G) - cost(\A^H)]$ (i.e., between the total cost of greedy and the total cost of hierarchical greedy) is $O(\sqrt{n})$.
-Since the expected optimal total cost is known to be $\Theta(\sqrt{n})$ in the fully random model and since hierarchical greedy is constant competitive, we get that greedy is also constant competitive.
-The analysis for the excess supply setting is different and relies on concentration arguments.
-In the random requests model, we use the hybrid lemma to show that the total cost of greedy is within an $O(\log n)$ factor of the total cost of a simple modification of the fair-bias algorithm from \cite{GuptaGPW19} that is constant competitive in the random requests model.
+The second part of the analysis of the upper bounds leverages the hybrid lemma.
+For the fully random model, we consider the hybrid algorithm $\H_\A^m$ where $\A$ is the constant-competitive hierarchical greedy algorithm by \citet{Kanoria21}.
+We note that a direct application of the hybrid lemma with this hybrid algorithm would only give an $O(\log n)$ competitive ratio for greedy.
+Instead, we also show that the total cost of the hierarchical greedy algorithm $\A$ is dominated by the cost of requests that are matched to servers at a constant distance away, which is needed to show that the difference between the expected costs of greedy and hierarchical greedy is $O(\sqrt{n})$.
+Since the expected optimal total cost is known to be $\Theta(\sqrt{n})$ and hierarchical greedy is constant competitive, we get that greedy is also constant competitive.
+For the random requests model, we again use the hybrid lemma but with a different algorithm $\A$, which is a simple modification of the fair-bias algorithm by \citet{GuptaGPW19}, to show that greedy achieves an $O(\log n)$ competitive ratio.